Open by Design · Community-driven

 Quorum & voting

-For larger decisions (e.g., a new pillar, breaking changes, charter changes), the TSC votes:
+For larger decisions (new pillar, breaking changes, charter changes), the TSC votes:

 • Majority: simple majority of votes cast